 Our curriculum embodies these beliefs as it responds to, expands and builds upon the ideas and interests of our children, families and educators, to ensure their motivation and engagement in learning.

 Play provides opportunities for children to learn as they create social groups, test out ideas, challenge each other’s thinking and build new understandings.
 Our educators will give priority to facilitating children’s play through our curriculum decision making and providing our children and families with beautiful, engaging play spaces filled with expressions of the value we place on childhood.
 They will also help children to learn about their responsibilities to others, to appreciate their connectedness and interdependence as learners, and to value collaboration and teamwork.

-Our educators will actively reflect on their own views and understandings of early childhood theory, in order to compare how they are impacting on the learning of children.
+- Our educators will actively reflect on their own views and understandings of early childhood theory, to compare how they are impacting on the learning of children.

 Choose The Best

 For Your Child